qq3575022/RFIDSimulationModel/README.md

 noisysim.m
 ```
 The simulation model is based on phase unwrapping - concatenating phase in 2\pi periods.
 Ways of concatenation for different routes can be changed in noisysim.m
+*Any feedbacks and discussions of the model are welcome!